desiredpersona/blog-old/_pages/about.md

 permalink: /about/
 ---

-desired persona works with some of the biggest brands online both directly and through affiliate marketing partnerships.
-We help brands generate leads from paid advertising, media buying and search engine optimisation.
+Desired Persona works with some of the biggest brands online both directly and through affiliate marketing partnerships.
+We generate leads from paid advertising, media buying and search engine optimisation.

 >The desired persona of a brand is the image presented to the public by the company.

-We provide the following services for both our clients and brands
+## Services

 - Lead generation
 - Conversion rate optimisation (CRO)
-- Pay-per-click advertising
+- Pay-per-click advertising (PPC)
 - Media buying campaigns
+- Online marketing
+- Affiliate marketing
 - Search engine optimisation (SEO)
 - Web design
-- Marketing
+- Illustration
 - Copywriting
 - Technical writing